 Drug-Induced Magnesium Deficiency

-Patients taking certain medications are at risk if they are taking medications such as:
+Patients are at risk for magnesium deficiency if they are taking certain medications, such as:

 • Diuretics (water pills such as Thiazides and Lasix)